Business RadioX ®

 Kathy Swahn

 Kathy has resided in the North Fulton area for almost 45 years.
 She has watched the community evolve from what was “unincorporated Fulton County” to a six-city bustling suburban community.
-Her history has been characterized by a focus on children: she was a stay-at-home mother who raised two daughters, she spent years in leadership roles in school PTAs and Girl Scouts, the National Charity League, the North Fulton Council of PTAs, and she served as chair of the Superintendent’s Advisory Council.
+Her history has been marked by a strong emphasis on children: she raised two daughters as a stay-at-home mother, held leadership positions in school PTAs and Girl Scouts, participated in the National Charity League and the North Fulton Council of PTAs, and held the position of chair of the Superintendent’s Advisory Council.

-Kathy transitioned back to work by jumping into the non-profit world.
-She joined the team at North Fulton Community Charities, running their Holiday Program, becoming Development Director and successfully managing the $3 million capital campaign for their Elkins Road location.
+Kathy resumed her career by entering the nonprofit sector.
+She joined the team at North Fulton Community Charities, running their holiday program, becoming Development Director and successfully managing the $3 million capital campaign for their Elkins Road location.
 Along the way, she also served on the DFACS Board and chaired the board of the Fulton County Continuum of Care for four years.

 After having the opportunity to join in the Greater North Fulton Chamber of Commerce Leadership Program, Kathy was surrounded with a dynamic group of folks who worked to create The Drake House.
 Since 2004, she served as board chair for the first four years, executive director for nine years, and is now retired.
 Over those years, The Drake House served over 500 single mothers with over 1,000 children and grew the assets of the organization to over $4 million.